 Clothing must be worn as intended by the manufacturer.
-For example, waist bands not rolled, sagging shorts/pants, oversized (too big), etc.
+For example, waist bands not rolled, sagging shorts/pants, oversized (too big), holes in the cuffs, etc.

-Wearing of form fitting clothing is not permitted.
+Wearing form fitting clothing is not permitted.

 Students may wear Scotus game/activity shirts on Dress Down and Team Scotus days as determined by the administration.
 These are the only days this type of clothing may be worn to school.